MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/utilities.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
-# Console Utilities API reference
+# Console Utilities API Reference

 The Console Utilities API contains a collection of convenience functions for performing common tasks, such as:
-*   Choosing and inspecting DOM elements.
+*   Selecting and inspecting DOM elements.
 *   Displaying data in a readable format.
 *   Stopping and starting the profiler.
 *   Monitoring DOM events.